muratk3n/thirdwave/en/tweets/2020/week20b.md

 ---

-F-ing Venezuella.
-That motherf..ker is still there?
-I wouldnt want any country to interject but I am not glad Madu is still there stinking up the place.

-*2020-5-10 19:32:0*

----

 They even had a guy in jail while some were in the bunker...
 Perfect modern setup.
 Like Toffler [says](https://muratk3n.github.io/thirdwave/en/2011/03/fundamentals-of-industrial-ideologies_15.html)